Tapping Into Healing - A Conversation with Jennifer Groebe on Energy Psychology

 Listen to the Full Episode

-I invite you to listen to the full episode to experience Jennifer's guided Tapping demonstration, hear more about the fascinating research, and explore how this simple practice might support your own healing journey.
+This conversation offers Jennifer's warmth, clinical expertise, and genuine belief in our capacity for healing.
+Listen to experience her guided Tapping demonstration, hear more about the research, and explore how this practice might support your own healing journey.

 As Jennifer beautifully puts it: "There's so much wisdom in your body.
 And Tapping is just one way to access that."